hazardland/powerline.bat/readme.md

 ![alt text](./images/power_line.png)

 I had it in mind sometimes until I pushed on a wrong branch.
-After researching in the toilet it became obvious that it is totally doable using magic command ```prompt```:
+After researching in the toilet it became obvious that it is totally doable using ```prompt``` the command:

 Here is powerline in Windows Terminal Preview running cmd.exe
 ![alt text](./images/windows_terminal_preview_powerline.png)